Kelch-like protein 36

 Kelch-Like Protein 36 (abbreviated KLHL36) is a protein that in humans is encoded by the KLHL36 gene.
-The gene is a member of the Kelch-like gene family, which is characterized by a conserved BTB-BACK-Kelch domain architecture.
-Although the gene's specific function has yet to be characterized, it is predicted to serve as a substrate adaptor for Cullin-RING E3 ubiquitin ligase complexes, contributing to proteostasis.
+Although the gene's specific function has yet to be characterized, it is predicted to serve as a substrate adaptor for Cullin-RING E3 ubiquitin ligase (CRL3) complexes, contributing to proteostasis.

 Gene

-The KLHL 36 gene spans 19,176 base pairs on the positive strand of chromosome 16 (16q24.1).
-KLHL36 sits in a genomic neighborhood with protein coding genes COTL1 upstream on the positive strand and USP10 downstream on the negative strand.
+In humans, the KLHL 36 gene consists of 5 exons and 4 introns spanning 19,176 base pairs on the positive strand of chromosome 16 (16q24.1).